DynamicsShop/SD-Document-Pack/SD-Document-Pack-Release-Notes.md

 - BCv16 App - Fixed an issue where the Proforma Invoice report was not printing details in the Report Info Box.

+- BCv16 App - A fix was made to a character length error in the Remittance Advice Report ID 43006022.

+- BCv16 App - Fixed an issue where a warning message was raised when the user chooses the SD Document Pack Role Centre.

 - BCv14 App - Fixed an issue where the Proforma Invoice report was not printing details in the Report Info Box.

-- BCv16 App - A fix was made to a character length error in the Remittance Advice Report ID 43006022.

 - BCv14 App - A fix was made to a character length error in the Remittance Advice Report ID 43006022.

-- BCv16 App - Fixed an issue where a warning message was raised when the user chooses the SD Document Pack Role Centre.
+- BCv14 App - A fix was made to the Open Items Customer Statement.
+The currency loop was not summarizing totals correctly when the Ignore Zero Amount Lines option was switched on and there were multiple currencies on the report.

 ### 3.3.5